Dedicated timber frame house insurance

 Timber framing is one of the oldest surviving methods of property construction.
 At least a partial timber frame structure will have been used in many old buildings.
 This is largely because timber was one of the most available materials at the time when these properties were built.
 Good examples of this can be seen in Tudor Buildings.
 We are able to provide timber frame house insurance for properties of a variety of ages.

 Need a little help quoting for your timber frame house insurance?

-Often insurance can involve more complex situations and circumstances, therefore we have our insurance experts standing by to help you through a quote for more complex situations.
-As a result, if you have any questions about how to quote for your type of property, personal circumstances or special insurance needs.
-Simply click to chat at the bottom of this screen or give us a call on 0333 358 3359.
+We have our insurance experts standing by to help you through a quote for more complex situations.
+As a result, if you have any questions about how to quote for your type of property, personal circumstances or special insurance needs we can help.
+Either click to chat at the bottom of this screen or give us a call on 0333 358 3359.